jaspector

 Not publicly summarized on the city page reviewed

-Typical inspection sequence: City review first, then county footing, framing, rough-trade, and final inspections as applicable
+Typical sequence: City review first, then county footing, framing, rough-trade, and final inspections as applicable

 Rivergrove requires a development permit for partitions, subdivisions, new houses, additions, sheds larger than 200 square feet, decks, excavations, sanitary sewer installation, demolitions, floodplain work, and development in a Water Quality Resource Area.

+Not all construction work requires a permit in Rivergrove, OR.
 The following work is generally exempt: Rivergrove states that work done entirely inside a home will generally not need a city development permit, but applicants must check with the city first.; Oregon building permit exemptions may still apply for some minor work, but Rivergrove floodplain, WQRA, tree, and grading rules can still trigger city review..
+When in doubt, confirm with the local building department before starting work.